What Is Resilience?

 Dealing with change and adversity is hard, especially if you’ve got a lot going on in your life.

-Sometimes, becoming resilient even seems an impossibility.
+Sometimes, wellness even seems an impossibility.
 But when we apply this learning, our skills increase.

 We learn.